-Step 22: add the second front leg – just as in step 13, draw around the leg guide, adding bumps where the knee, fetlock joint, and hoof are.
+Step 22: add the second front leg – just as in step 13, draw around the leg guide, adding bumps at the knee, fetlock joint, and hoof.
 This time do not draw inside the body.

 Step 23: add the tail – draw a long waved tail.

-Step 24-26: with the tail in place, add the second hind leg – behind the tail, draw around the leg guide, adding bumps where the hook, fetlock joint, and hoof are.
+Step 24-26: with the tail in place, add the second hind leg – behind the tail, draw around the leg guide, adding bumps at the knee hook, fetlock joint, and hoof.

 Step 27: add the eye – place the eye inside circle 3, at around 8 o’clock.

 Step 28: add the nostril – draw an inverted 6 or bean shape at the left bottom corner of the trapeze.

 Step 29: draw a simple line for the mouth.
 Step 30: erase the guidelines and add any finishing touches you like (e.g. lines for the hooves or horseshoes, strands for the mane and tail, saddle and reins, etc.) You are now all done with your first drawing of a majestic horse ready to be colored or decorated!